 Twitter is one of the biggest social media platforms used all around the world.
 As a way to learn real-time information, more and more clients are utilizing social platforms to connect with healthcare providers.
-Creating a strong presence on your professional Twitter account can help you promote your practice, network with other nutrition professionals and potential clients, and learn more about dietetics and nutritional practice.
+Creating a strong presence on your professional Twitter account can help you promote your nutrition practice, network with other nutrition professionals and potential clients, and learn more about dietetics and nutritional practice.

 Making your tweets public allows for anyone, whether they have a Twitter account or not, to see your posts; protected tweets, on the other hand, cannot be retweeted or shared with anyone outside of an approved list of followers.
 Though a protected account is great for a personal account, a public account is the best way to increase your social media presence for a professional Twitter page.